NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Reflecting Shard.md

 * * *

 This mirrored metal fragment is bolted or welded to the face of the affixed shield.
-When you Activate it, you attempt to reflect the triggering spell back at its caster with [[Spells/Spell Turning|Spell Turning]], using your Athletics modifier for the counteract check.
+When you Activate it, you attempt to reflect the triggering spell back at its caster with [[Spell Turning|Spell Turning]], using your Athletics modifier for the counteract check.
 The talisman's counteract rank is 7th.

 *Source: Pathfinder Treasure Vault*
 *OGL*